yichengxia/Penn-CIS555/README.md

 ## HW1: Web and Microservice Framework

-This homework is composed with 3 Milestones.
+This project is composed with 3 Milestones.

 Milestone 0

-• used an existing application server framework, which helped to understand how modern web frameworks operate;
+• Used an existing application server framework, which helped to understand how modern web frameworks operate

-• used Spark Java (not Apache Spark), which implemented a similar model to Django (Python), Node.js (JavaScript), and many other similar platforms.
+• Used Spark Java (not Apache Spark), which implemented a similar model to Django (Python), Node.js (JavaScript), and many other similar platforms

 Milestone 1

-• implemented a simple HTTP server for static content (i.e., files like images, style sheets, and HTML pages).
+• Implemented a simple HTTP server for static content (i.e., files like images, style sheets, and HTML pages)
-This web server allows me to get a nice, limited-scale introduction to building a server system as it requires careful attention to concurrency issues and well-designed programming abstractions to support extensibility.

 Milestone 2

-• expanded the webserver to handle Web service calls.
+• Expanded the webserver to handle Web service calls

-Such services were written by attaching handlers (functions called by the Web server) to various routes (URL paths and patterns).
+• Implemented a microservices framework that emulates the Spark API by attaching handlers (functions called by the Web server) to various routes (URL paths and patterns)
-I implemented a microservices framework that emulates the Spark API.